norakramer1/bubble-machine/README.md

     )
 ```

-At the node it makes a circle (in previous versions it was a circle, this was later changed in the css) with specific attributes.
+At the node it makes a circle (in previous versions it was a circle, this was later changed in the CSS) with specific attributes.
 Which are defined below

 ```javascript
   circle